aimeos/aimeos-docs/src/admin/jqadm/create-subparts.md

 }
 ```

-Fetch the data you need from the storage and reset the *siteid* and *id* values so they are stored again using the current site ID and a new ID.
+Fetch the data you need from the storage and reset the *siteid* and *id* values, so they are stored again using the current site ID and a new ID.
 You should also call `parent::copy()` and assign the return value to the view.
 This will contain the forms of further subparts if there are any (in the future).

 At the end, render the view with `$view->render()` to create the HTML output for the detail view.
 Use `$view->config()` to make the used template configurable.
 The first parameter is the configuration key, the second parameter is the default value if no alternative template path is configured.